-Content 15 points 12 points 9 points 6 points 0 points SCORE 1.
-Understanding of problem/health issue Demonstrates clear evidence of a deep, insightful understanding of the problem or health issue.
+A. Presentation Excellent Good Average Fair Poor JUDGE Content 15 points 12 points 9 points 6 points 0 points SCORE Understanding of problem/health issue Demonstrates clear evidence of a deep, insightful understanding of the problem or health issue.
 Shows a solid grasp or understanding of the problem or health issue.
 Demonstrates an average understanding of the problem or health issue.
 Judges left with a few questions Shows a basic understanding of the problem or health issue.
 Judges left with more questions than answers.
 Team is not able to demonstrate an understanding of the problem or health issue.
-2. An imaginative and innovative approach is used to solve the problem The team provided creative, imaginative solution(s) that were highly innovative and thoughtful.
+An imaginative and innovative approach is used to solve the problem The team provided creative, imaginative solution(s) that were highly innovative and thoughtful.
 The solution was unique and offered a fresh approach to solving the problem.
 Missing the "wow" factor though.
 The solution to the problem was adequately imaginative.
 Would like to see more innovation in the solution.
 Solutions provided were unoriginal and little imagination was included in the presentation.
-3. Explanation of solution Clear and concise explanation of the solution in a logical, well- constructed presentation.
+No evidence of imagination was used to solve the problem.
+3. Explanation of solution Clear and concise explanation of the solution in a logical, well-constructed presentation.
 The explanation of the solution was mostly clear and logical.
 An average explanation of the solution was provided.
 Some aspects seem to be presented out of sequence.
 The explanation of the solution did not flow and was hard to follow.
 The explanation did not provide a logical solution and was fragmented.
-4. Applies previous knowledge and experience to current problem Clear, thorough connection to prior knowledge and experiences were used to enhance the solution to the current problem.
-Good examples of previous knowledge and experiences were applied to the solution of the current problem. prior knowledge Prior knowledge and experiences were not clearly demonstrated in correlation to the current problem.
+Applies previous knowledge and experience to current problem Clear, thorough connection to prior knowledge and experiences were used to enhance the solution to the current problem.
+Good examples of previous knowledge and experiences were applied to the solution of the current problem.
+Some demonstration of prior knowledge and experiences were applied to the solution of the current problem.
+Prior knowledge and experiences were not clearly demonstrated in correlation to the current problem.
 No prior knowledge or experiences were connected to the current problem.
 A. Presentation Content Excellent 10 points Good 8 points Average 6 points Fair 4 points Poor 0 points JUDGE SCORE 5.
 Explanation of solution is financially sound The solution is realistic and financially sound.
 The resources required to fund this solution are thoughtful and concise.
 The solution appears to be financially sound.
 Slight questions arise on the feasibility of the budget and ability to complete the task in a fiscally responsible manner.
 The solution may require resources that are outside the budget constraints of this project.
 Careful consideration must be made to move forward with this project.
 The solution provides questionable budget requirements and would require further attention to detail.
 The solution is outside of budget constraints and is not recommended to move forward as presented.
 6. Use of the information provided in the secret topic. effective use of the The information on the secret topic was mostly effective in the presentation but could have been clearer. average use of the The presentation used a small amount of the information provided to teams on the secret topic. provided on the secret